tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 > Code is easy to understand when it clearly reflects the problem it’s solving, and thus openly exposes that problem’s domain.
 > -- 99 Bottles of OOP

-One way to help identify where your code falls on this spectrum is to ask questions aimed to reval what the code is telling you about the problem.
+One way to help identify where your code falls on this spectrum is to see if a surface level review of the code can reveal what problem the code is mean to solve.
 In the book, the authors ask questions intended to reveal if you can easily see how similar or different different code paths would be.
 When code is abstract, you often "hide" variations in your abstations.
 As a result, more abstract code will often be more difficult to, at a glance, identify obvious code path variations.
 For the 99 Bottles problem, below are some questions the authors suggest asking to evaluate your solution.

 1. How many verse variants are there?
 1. Which verses are most alike?
 In what way?